abyssDS/sfmlWiki/ProjectsfeMovie.md

 I've asked the different codec owners for some information and here's a little sum up:

 - MPEG4 decoder is free to use until your product is not distributed at more than 100 000 units per year
-- H.264 decoder is free to use until your product is not distributed at more than 50 000 units per year
+- H.264 (MPEG4 AVC) decoder is free to use until your product is not distributed at more than 50 000 units per year

 ## <a name="requirements" />System requirements [ [Top] ](#top)